South Branch Valley Railroad: Baltimore and Ohio Railroad Company

-The Baltimore and Ohio Railroad Company got a hold of the branch line in 1913.
+The Baltimore and Ohio Railroad Company got a hold of the branch line in 1914.
 As part of the B&O, the line became known as the South Branch line.
 Initially its passenger service did well, especially in Hampshire County after schools in the county's western half were consolidated.
 Students from Green Spring, Springfield, and other points along the B&O line used the train to commute to Romney's senior high school.
 Passenger service was also popular with those from Petersburg and Moorefield because it allowed a faster and more convenient trip to Cumberland and Martinsburg.
 However, in the 1930s, the B&O did away with passenger service and focused on freight.
 The B&O abandoned the line completely in 1978.
 Out of concern for the region's economy and industries, the state of West Virginia purchased the line.

 South Branch Valley Railroad

-The West Virginia State Rail Authority (SRA) purchased the line from the Baltimore & Ohio Railroad on October 11, 1978.
+The West Virginia State Rail Authority (SRA) purchased the line from the Baltimore and Ohio Railroad on October 11, 1978.
 Upon purchasing the B&O's South Branch line, West Virginia became the first state in the United States to both own and operate a commercial freight railroad.
 The state's ownership was almost short lived as a result of major flooding in the South Branch Valley in 1985.
 This flood destroyed most of the rail line, including all 3 bridges that crossed the South Branch Potomac River.
 Despite talk of discontinuing the railroad, re-construction began in 1987.
 With the completion of re-construction efforts on the railroad in 1989, rail service was once again available to the communities which it serves.

 The rebirth of the railroad saw the arrival of the valley's Potomac Eagle Scenic Railroad in 1991.
 Running from Romney's Wappocomo Station on West Virginia Route 28 at Wappocomo farm to Moorefield, the "Eagle" takes tourists on a sight-seeing excursion through the Trough.
 En route to the Trough, passengers view a number of historic sites, namely Valley View, Stoney Lonesome, Mill Meadow, the community of Vanderlip, the Nathaniel Kuykendall House, and other old plantations and farms that remain in the valley.
 While in the Trough, passengers view the bald eagles that have made their nesting grounds there, hence the train's name.